grumpyclimber/construction/post2.md

 * we've extracted the title, link to the post, number of replies and number of views of each post
 * we've also scrapped the post's website - specifically, we've targeted the first reply to the post

 This is where we'll continue our work.
 In this post we'll clean and analyse the text data.
-We'll start small: cleaning and organising the title data, then we'll perform some small amount of data analysis for each title (views, replies).
+We'll start small: cleaning and organising the title data, then we'll perform some small amount of data analysis for each titles numeric (views, replies).
 We're mostly going to show the potential and quickly move on.

 After that little warm-up session, we'll move to the main dish: processing and analysing the feedback posts.
 We'll use various Natural Language Processing techniques to analyse the content of the feedback:
 * Tokenization